5 Overlooked Causes Of Migraine Headaches

 Both low and high thyroid levels can cause headaches.
 Thyroid disease, usually associated with fatigue, dry skin, and hair loss when thyroid levels are low, and rapid heart rate and anxiety when thyroid levels are high, may present with migraine as the only significant symptom.
 This so-called subclinical presentation of thyroid disease can also be seen in adults and children.

 Diagnosis can be made with a simple blood test.

 This is highly controversial, but in my experience, mold toxicity is a significant cause of many diseases, including migraines.
 Molds can produce allergic reactions when inhaled, but the bigger concern is the toxins called mycotoxins that are chemical toxins present within or on the surface of the mold.

 Mold toxins can affect almost every organ in the body, but the brain is almost always affected, resulting in neurotoxicity.
 People with mold toxicity have complaints that vary from mild cognitive impairment to symptoms that look like multiple sclerosis.

-Headaches are a common complaint of people suffering with mold toxicity.
+Headaches are a common complaint of people suffering from mold toxicity.
 Mold toxicity should be considered in anyone who has migraines and a history of exposure to water-damaged buildings where mold grows.
-Unfortunately very few doctors know about this condition or how to evaluate a patient for the problem.
+Unfortunately, very few doctors know about this condition or how to evaluate a patient for the problem.
 For more information on mold toxicity, see the Biotoxicity and Neurotoxicity page on this website or visit Dr. Shoemaker’s website SurvivingMold.com.